United Kingdom VAT Services

 FZCO Accountants is specialised in UK VAT registration and filing for non-UK located businesses.
 It is determine by your business trade.
 It is not necessarily the country where your business resides.
 You may require to VAT registration.
 If your company goods storage in the United Kingdom, or trade internationally over the internet.

-We can help you for VAT registration.
+We can help you for HMRC VAT registration.
 We can assist with the preparation and submission of your VAT returns.
 If you are a UK located business and you travel to another European Union member country on business.
 You may entitle to recover VAT amount on some of your expenditure.
 Each European country has different rules about which expenses are recoverable.
 The rules can be complex.

 We can assist you to assess any VAT refunds.
 We can also compile and submit these claims documents in the relevant tax authority.